 Roller coasters go all the way back to the 1600s when Russian ice slides were introduced (and to this day, coasters are known in Spanish as montañas rusas, or "Russian mountains").
 But mechanical roller coasters that featured a wooden structure and a wooden track started the modern-day love affair with the thrill machines.

-Even though they've been around since the late 1800s and have been eclipsed in popularity by steel coasters, wooden ones still abound and have die-hard fans (myself included).
+Even though they've been around since the late 1800s and have been eclipsed in popularity by steel coasters, wooden ones still abound and have die-hard fans (we include ourselves in that group).
 The top contenders are at many parks, such as Holiday World, Coney Island, and Six Flags Great Adventure.
 Here are the the 10 best wooden coasters.

 03 of 04